cyrusnavasca/mysite/index.md

 ### Predicting Credit Card Default with Neural Networks
 In this project, I utilized PyTorch to construct a neural network which predicts credit card default among clients.
-I wrangled and transformed data to prepare data for analysis then enhanced model performance by 140% using various statistical techniques.
+I wrangled and transformed data to prepare for analysis then enhanced model performance by 140% using various statistical techniques.

 Below are images of the final model's evaluation metrics.
 Specifics of my work